FahimaNiaz/witchcraft/README.md

 # witchcraft

-This is a game made using the PyGameZero module
+This is a game made using the PyGameZero(pgzero)module Make sure all the files are inside one folder and you don't change the name of the files\
 ![alt text](https://i.ibb.co/wQv6vrc/pg2.png) \
 How to set up the game and play:\
 -Download the files provided and paste the given code in a python editor(Make sure you have the PyGameZero module installed!)\